FAQ #1139 Diff

 Added

 Any cardholder data that is stored, processed, or transmitted must be protected in accordance with PCI DSS.
-If faxes or emails are sent or received via modem over a traditional analogueare sent or received via modem over a traditional PSTN phone line, these are not considered to be traversing a public network.
-On the other hand, if a fax or email is sent or received via the iis sent or received via the Internet, they areit is traversing a public network and these transmissions must be encrypted per PCI DSS rRequirements 4.1 and.
+If faxes orare sent or received via modem over a traditional PSTN phone line, these are not considered to be traversing a public network.
+On the other hand, if a fax is sent or received via the Internet, it is traversing a public network and must be encrypted per PCI DSS Requirement 4.1.
 Any systems “ such as fax servers or workstations “ that the cardholder data passes through must be secured according to PCI DSS.
 Also, any cardholder data on the fax that is electronically stored must comply with PCI DSS Requirement 3.4 to render the cardholder data unreadable.
-If the fax system is combined with an email system (for example, via a fax-to-email gateway), the emails would also be subject to Requirement 4.2.
-(Refer to FAnQ #1085 Can unencry systems pted PANs be sent over e-mail, instant messaging, SMS, or chat? such as fax or email servers ? that the cardholder data passes through must be secured according to PCI DSS.
-Also, any cardholder data on the fax or email that is electronically stored must comply with PCI DSS requirement 3.4 to render the cardholder data unreadable.)
+If the fax system is combined with an email system (for example, via a fax-to-email gateway), the emails arewould also be subject to Requirement 4.2.
+(Refer to FAQ #1085 Can unencrypted PANs be sent or received via modem over a traditional analogue phone line, these are not considered to be traversing a public network.
+On the other hand, if a fax or email is sent or received via the internet, they are traversing a public network and these transmissions must be encrypted per PCI DSS requirements 4.1 and 4.2.
+Any systems ? such as fax or email servers ? that the cardholder data passes through must be secured according to PCI DSS.
+Also, any cardholder data on the fax or email that is electronically stored must comply with PCI DSS requirement 3.4 to render the cardholder data unreadable.e-mail, instant messaging, SMS, or chat?)

 (Note: PCI DSS Requirement numbers refer to PCI DSS version 3)